Kyle Farmer Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.54 team ERA that ranks 29th across all league pitching staffs.
+- The Athletics' 5.55 team ERA ranks 29th across all league pitching staffs.

-- Athletics pitchers combine to give up the fifth-most home runs in baseball (206 total, 1.3 per game).
+- Athletics pitchers combine to allow 208 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- Estes (0-1) makes the start for the Athletics, his second of the season.
+- His last time out came on Friday against the Detroit Tigers, when the right-hander went five innings, surrendering four earned runs while giving up six hits.

-- The righty last appeared on Wednesday against the Seattle Mariners, when he went 4 2/3 innings, allowing five earned runs while giving up six hits.
+- The 24-year-old has amassed an ERA of 5.64, with 8.9 strikeouts per nine innings, in 22 games this season.
+Opponents have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.